aio-libs/aiohttp/docs/web_reference.rst

       :param bool show_index: flag for allowing to show indexes of a directory, by default it's not allowed and HTTP/403 will be returned on directory access.

+      :param bool follow_symlinks: flag for allowing to follow symlinks from a directory, by default it's not allowed and HTTP/404 will be returned on access.

    :returns: new :class:`StaticRoute` instance.